Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: The DMRG-annealing conjecture

-The eigenvalues of a reduced density matrix $\rho$ constitute a discrete probability distribution, $\{p_i\}_{i=1}^{N_T}$, which we will assume to be in decreasing order.
-The approximation of assuming a certain bond dimension $m$ is equivalent to retaining the first $m$ eigenvalues $p_i$ and neglecting the rest.
-Given a certain tolerance $\epsilon>0$, we would like to find $m(\epsilon)$ to be the number of eigenvalues that must be retained so that the sum of the remaining ones is smaller than $\epsilon$:
+Let us consider the eigenvalues of the reduced density matrix $\rho$ found at any stage of the DMRG procedure.
+They constitute a discrete probability distribution, $\{p_i\}_{i=1}^{N_T}$, which we will assume to be in decreasing order.
+Assuming a certain bond dimension $m$ is equivalent to the approximation of retaining the first $m$ eigenvalues $p_i$ and neglecting the rest.
+Given a certain tolerance $\epsilon>0$, we would like to find $m(\epsilon)$, the minimum number of eigenvalues that must be retained so that the sum of the remaining ones is smaller than $\epsilon$: